 Library shelves are filled with books on personality, cognitive development, sociology, family studies, anthropology, neuroscience and psychology.
 The conscious recognition of the self as having a unique identity, skills, abilities, hobbies, behavior conduct, romantic appeal, and physical appearance are the basis for the emergence of a true self-identity.
 Every individual has a unique character, personality, distinctiveness, uniqueness, disposition, humor, temperament, and independence.
 Fundamentally, self-understanding is the ability to understand the motives behind one’s own actions and reactions.
-It is a necessary condition for developing a true sense of one’s inner being, soul, and character—but what happens at maturity when an adoptee comes to the realization that they are merely an actor on the stage of life, wearing someone else’s clothes, and playing the role of a person they were forced to be?
+It is a necessary condition for developing a true sense of one’s inner being, soul, and character—but what happens at maturity when an adoptee comes to the realization that they are merely an actor on the stage of life, an impostor wearing someone else’s clothes, and playing the role of a person they were forced to be?

 “Adoptees suffering from the stress of genealogical bewilderment have difficulty knowing who they really are because they have no basis for assessing their own potential.
-The development of selfhood is a crucial building block for self-esteem and respect, but an adoptee’s struggle to achieve a comprehensible and consistent story that makes sense of a disrupted life is often a daunting task when deviant elements of the past and evidence of a major crossroads in the rear view mirror are absent.
+The development of selfhood is a crucial building block for self-esteem and respect but an adoptee’s struggle to achieve a comprehensible and consistent backstory that makes sense of a disrupted life is often a daunting task when deviant elements of the past and evidence of a major crossroads in the rear view mirror are absent.
 Ultimately, a sense of continuity of a coherent past and a present that is consistent and understood are essential components of the process of identity formation.” —Judith Land

 Thông qua câu chuyện | Thông qua Reunion | phả hệ hoang mang